ripienaar/free-for-dev/README.md

   * [github.com - FOSS for Dev](https://github.com/httpsGithubParty/FOSS-for-Dev) — A hub of free and Open Source software for developers
   * [github.com - Free for nonprofit](https://github.com/pborreli/free-for-nonprofit) — List of free services for nonprofit organizations
   * [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see
-  * [education.github.com](https://education.github.com/pack) — As long as you're a student at a recognized university or US high school
+  * [education.github.com](https://education.github.com/pack) — Collection of free services for students.
+Registration required